 Don’t worry if it’s not perfect because once it’s in the sack and tied tight you can adjust the shape.
 I tied mine tight at the top and then squished the shape into something more pumpkin like.

 You will then need to cut strips of fabric, or I used old jean material from my son’s old ripped up jeans that didn’t fit him anymore.
 I knew I kept these for a reason!!
 If you want a solid pumpkin with no strips then there is not need for cutting.
 After I cut the jean material, I used fabric glue to hold it in place.
 I’m sure other types of glue would work as well, but fabric glue sticks fast and works great on fabric.
-I picked mine up at Walmart for a project a while back and had some left over.
 I cut my jeans with imperfect edges to make them a little more shabby.

 After I had all of my strips in place and the bag was totally covered, I used burlap twine that I had from a previous project to tie the tops shut.
 I left enough extra to be able to tie a bow.
 I also wanted some burlap twine running down the sides and front so I tied another to the top and then wrapped it around the sides and tied it again at the bottom.
 I then cut off the extra twine on the bottom of the pumpkin.
 When I was finished covering my pumpkins and tying on the twine, I twisted the top of the sack until it was very small and then cut it off down inside the top of the pumpkin (above the part that was tied to hold in the fabric).
 For the linen fabric pumpkin, I did not use glue… just wrapped the linen fabric around it and tied it at the top.